gut-space/mars-craters/README.md

 Second step is to detect edges.
 Two algorithms are implemented: Sobel and Canny.
 It's also possible to disable detection altogether if the input image already has edges detected.
 The algorthim is selected using `--edges`` parameter.

 For Canny (which is the default), there are three parameters available.
 First two `--canny-threshold-low` and `--canny-threshold-high` specify low and high threshold for the hysteresis procedure.
 Those are floating point values.
-The third argument `--canny-aperture-size` defines the aperture size used for Sobel operator (yes, Sobel.
+The third argument `--sobel-aperture-size` defines the aperture size used for Sobel operator (yes, Sobel.
 Canny uses Sobel as part of its processing).

-For Sobel, the aperture size is set using `--sobel-kernel-size` parameter.
+For Sobel, the aperture size is set using `--sobel-aperture-size` parameter.

 In addition to that, `--save-steps true` can be specified to instruct the software to write intermediate steps, after each processing.
 This is useful for investigating efficiency of each step.
 Another assisting option is `--display-steps true`, which pauses and displays each step result.